-The MAA and its Strengthening Underrepresented Minority Mathematics Achievement (SUMMA) program each year invite mathematical sciences faculty to apply for a grant to host an MAA Student Research Program at their own campus over the summer.
+The MAA and its Strengthening Underrepresented Minority Mathematics Achievement (SUMMA) program each year invite mathematical sciences faculty to apply for a grant to host an MAA National Research Experiences for Undergraduates Program at their own campus over the summer.
 These grants support stipends for faculty researchers and local minority undergraduates, as well as costs for student room and board for a period of six to eight weeks.
 Projects with more challenging research topics should consider operating nearer to the upper limit.
 The MAA can fund approximately eight grants in any one year.

 The information included below is provided as background for those potentially interested in submitting proposals.

 Proposal preparation: During the course of the online application procedure, you will be asked to provide the following information:

 The title of the project, name, contact information and two-page CV of project director.